When does IV identification not restrict outcomes?: Introduction

 \section{Introduction}

-To leverage instrumental variables (IV) with heterogeneous treatment effects, researchers often make assumptions about selection behavior, for example the seminal ``monotonicity'' assumption of the local average treatment effects (LATE) model \citep{Imbens2018}.
+To leverage instrumental variables (IV) with heterogeneous treatment effects, researchers often make assumptions about selection behavior, such as the ``monotonicity'' assumption of the seminal local average treatment effects (LATE) model \citep{Imbens2018}.
 Given this monotonicity assumption, the average treatment effect among compliers is point identified, with no restrictions imposed on the distribution of potential outcomes beyond them being independent of the instrument.

 This paper shows that a similar result holds broadly across IV models.
-If restrictions on selection behavior are sufficient to establish a particular generalization of the monotonicity assumption, then local average means of potential outcomes---and subsequently treatment effects in certain cases---are identified.
-Strikingly, when the treatments and instruments are discrete and finite (though not necessarily binary), this identification result has a converse: for any particular counterfactual mean that conditions on selection behavior to be identified without restrictions on the distribution of potential outcomes, the selection model must be sufficient for the generalization of monotonicity to hold.
+If restrictions on selection behavior are sufficient to establish a particular generalization of the monotonicity assumption, then corresponding local average treatment effects are identified.
+Strikingly, when the treatments and instruments have finite support, this identification result also has a converse: for any treatment effect that conditions on selection behavior to be point identified without further restrictions on the distribution of potential outcomes, the selection model must permit the generalization of monotonicity to hold.

+Together this yields a necessary and sufficient condition for when identification of a given treatment effect or counterfactual mean is possible without ad-hoc assumptions regarding outcomes such as treatment effect homogeneity.
+I say that a parameter is identified in an \textit{outcome-nonrestrictive} way when it is point identified without any restrictions on the distribution of potential outcomes, beyond statistical independence between those outcomes and the instruments.
+This paper shows that quite generally, the price of outcome-nonrestrictive identification is the need to make assumptions about selection into treatment.
+This trade-off may be quite appealing, particularly in ``design-based'' studies in which the researcher has contextual knowledge about a factor that affects treatment uptake in a given setting \citep{carddesignbased}, but may be reluctant to make assumptions about the very causal effect of interest (e.g. that it is homogeneous across individuals).

+Outcome-nonrestrictive identification results also have the practical benefit of paving the way for analysis to be repeated across multiple outcome variables, with maintained assumptions about selection in a given (natural) experiment aiding identification for each outcome.
+An outcome-nonrestrictive identification result is not fully indifferent to \textit{which} variable one uses as an outcome: one must make the standard independence and exclusion restrictions for each one.
+But in settings where treatment is as-good-as-randomly assigned and there are limited opportunities for the assignment to affect anything except via treatment (e.g. in certain experimental settings), such assumptions may be quite natural without much further justification specific to each outcome.